parallel-rust-cpp/shortcut-comparison/docs/intro.md

 # Rust

-[Rust](https://www.rust-lang.org/en-US/) is a relatively young, systems programming language supporting compilation using LLVM into native code for various platforms.
+[Rust](https://www.rust-lang.org/en-US/) is a relatively young, systems programming language, which uses LLVM as a compiler backend to produce native code for various platforms.
-The Rust compiler enforces strict ownership rules using compile-time type checking, which provides memory safety without the overhead from running a dynamic garbage collector.
+The Rust compiler enforces strict ownership and borrowing semantics using compile-time type checking, which is designed to provide memory safe programs, without the overhead from running a dynamic garbage collector.
-Initially developed by engineers at Mozilla to provide more efficient tools to solve concurrency related problems in their C++ codebase for Firefox, Rust is currently maintained and owned by the Rust community.

-The [rust-lang](https://www.rust-lang.org/en-US/) main page promises a "blazingly fast language", with "zero-cost abstractions".
 Although the most promising features of Rust are related to strict memory safety guarantees, such as freedom of data races and thread safety, this project specifically explores the performance aspect of Rust.
+We will be implementing 8 Rust libraries, all containing an incrementally improved version of a function called `step`, using a [C++ implementation](http://ppc.cs.aalto.fi/ch2/) as our reference point.
+This tutorial assumes the reader is an experienced C++ programmer, but is new to the Rust language.

 ## Calling Rust functions from C++

-In order to avoid writing two separate programs for benchmarking, one for C++ and one for Rust, it would be nice if we could write Rust functions that the C++ linker would understand.
+In order to avoid writing two separate programs for benchmarking, one for C++ and one for Rust, it would be nice if we could write Rust functions that the C++ linker understands.
-This would allow us to compile our Rust code into static libraries, which we can then link to our benchmarking program written in C++.
+This would allow us to compile our Rust code into static libraries, which we could then link to our benchmarking program, which is written in C++.

 Consider the following C++ declaration of the `step` function:
 ```cpp